JuliaGraphics/ColorVectorSpace.jl/README.md

 That's it.
 Just by loading `ColorVectorSpace`, most basic mathematical operations will "just work" on `AbstractRGB`, `AbstractGray`, `TransparentRGB`, and `TransparentGray` objects.

+If you discover missing operations, please open an issue, or better yet submit a pull request.